 This is taken from a larger ethnographic memoir about my time in Dang Jiashan village (also spelled Dang Jia Shan).
 I was in the village to document its traditions for posterity, but I had a personal story in being there also, centered around dealing with my dad's passing, which happened two years earlier.
 This chapter, which I made kind of into a self-contained essay for the purposes of publishing here, came at the end of the full work.
-If you've read any of the other chapters from the Travel Essays section, you will be familiar with the characters.
+If you've read any of the other chapters from the Ethnographic Documentary section on DJS, you will be familiar with the characters.

 The Loveliest Day